jerryagenyi/naija-news-hub/docs/dev/file-relationship-rules.md

    - Ensure both `testing-checklist.md` and `enhanced-testing-checklist.md` remain in sync
    - Update actual test files to implement the described tests
    - Update development tasks to reflect testing requirements

+5. **Time and Date References**: When adding time or date references:
+   - Use the MCP time module (`mcp_time.py`) to get the current date/time
+   - Follow the format YYYY-MM-DD for dates
+   - Update the "Last Updated" timestamp in documentation files
+   - Ensure all documentation uses consistent date formats

 ## File Modification Checklist